 1154 - On the death of King Stephen, Henry II, the son of Matilda, succeeded to the throne of England.

 1163 - Adam de Brus paid £16 in lieu of knight service in the Welsh wars.

 1170 - Adam de Brus II sat in the parliament of Henry II.

-1183 - Robert de Brus, the second Lord of Annandale was buried in Guisborough Priory.
+1183 - Robert de Brus, the second Lord of Annandale in Scotland was buried in Guisborough Priory.